-Alongside the company paperwork, the directors must provide each shareholder with a dividend voucher.
-An electronic voucher (i.e. one attached via email, or automatically generated by an accounting software package) is perfectly acceptable these days, if previously agreed by shareholders.
+Alongside the limited company paperwork, the directors must provide each shareholder with a dividend voucher.
+An electronic voucher (i.e. one attached via email, or automatically generated by an accounting software package) is perfectly acceptable these days if previously agreed by shareholders.
 Otherwise, the company should post a paper voucher to each shareholder.

-The voucher should detail:
+The voucher should include: